DNAJC5

 DnaJ homolog subfamily C member 5, also known as cysteine string protein or CSP is a protein, that in humans encoded by the DNAJC5 gene.
 It was first described in 1990.

 Gene

 In humans, the gene is located on the long arm of chromosome 20 (20q13.33) on the Watson (positive strand).
-The gene is 40,867 bases in length and the encoded protein has 198 amino acids with a predicted molecular weight of 22.149 kiloDaltons (kDa).
-The weight of the mature protein is 34kDa.
+The gene is 40,867 bases in length and the encoded protein has 198 amino acids with a predicted molecular weight of 22.149 kilodaltons (kDa).
+The weight of the mature protein is 34 kDa.

 This gene is highly conserved and found both in invertebrates and vertebrates.
 In humans, a pseudogene of this gene is located on the short arm of chromosome 8.

 Structure

 The organisation of the protein is as follows: